twlinux/lets-talk/README.md

 sudo PORT=80 ./url_start.sh     # OR connect to host port 80
 ```

 If you've DOSed the site with XSS, you can reset the database by deleting the `database/sql` directory.
-This is also automated by the script: `./url_start.sh --purge`.
+This is also automated by the script: `./url_start.sh -c`.

 ### Windows